waffle-iron/docs-rackspace/doc/tools/GitHub-infra-templates/CONTRIBUTING-carina.md

-# Carina by Rackspace&mdash;Guidelines for content contributors
+# Carina by Rackspace - Guidelines for content contributors

 This [Jekyll](http://jekyllrb.com/) repo houses documentation and tutorials for Carina by Rackspace.
 This file provides guidelines for the documentation process, from creating an article, to getting it reviewed, to publishing it.